Implementing Value Entities

 public Integer emptyState() { return 0; } (4)

-1 | Every Entity must be annotated with @EntityType with a stable name.
-This name should be unique among the different existing entities within a Kalix application. |
+1 Every Entity must be annotated with @TypeId with a stable identifier.
+This identifier should be unique among the different existing entities within a Kalix application.

-2 | The @EntityKey value should be unique per entity and map to some field being received on the route path, in this example it’s the counter_id . |
+2 The @Id value should be unique per entity and map to some field being received on the route path, in this example it’s the counter_id.

-3 | The CounterEntity class should extend kalix.javasdk.valueentity.ValueEntity . |
+3 The CounterEntity class should extend kalix.javasdk.valueentity.ValueEntity.

-4 | The initial state of each counter is defined as 0. |
+4 The initial state of each counter is defined as 0.

 Updating state

-).
-Command handlers are implemented as methods on the entity class but are also exposed for external interactions and always return an Effect
+We will now show how to add the command handlers for supporting the two desired operations (set and plusOne).
+Command handlers are implemented as methods on the entity class but are also exposed for external interactions and always return an Effect of some type.

 @PutMapping("/counter/{counter_id}/set") (1)